 Is self care on your radar or are you in survival mode?
 Many of us today can barely find the time to pay the bills and feed the kids, let alone take time to nourish ourselves both physically and emotionally.
 When did we get so busy and frazzled that our own needs got relegated to the back burner?
 It’s no wonder health care costs continue to rise, with divorce rates steadily climbing, and mental health concerns, such as, depression and anxiety increasing as never before.
 It’s time we brought regular self-care back on board.
 Here are 5 ways to make self care a priority!

-What Is The Definition Of Self Care
+The Definition Of Self Care

 Self care is the practice of improving and protecting your health, happiness, and well-being, especially when life’s stressors are pressing in against you, making it particularly difficult to take time for yourself.
 Self-care is especially vital during times of stress.
 None of us can give from an empty cup, so let’s work on filling that cup and keeping it full, making ourselves and those around us healthier and happier.